Cra2yPierr0t/Cra2yPierr0t.github.io/OpenMPWSRAM_eng.md

 | `din`| I |32bit (by SRAM) | Data Input |
 | `dout` | O | 32bit (by SRAM) | data output |

 The data write and read methods are as shown in the waveform below, and there is a delay in the readout.
+Also, the period of `clk` needs to be 20ns or longer.[^1]

 ![](https://raw.githubusercontent.com/Cra2yPierr0t/Cra2yPierr0t.github.io/master/images/MPWRAM/wave.png?raw=true)

-As for the delay in data readout, it is better to wait a little because the description that causes the delay is written in the SRAM code.
+~As for the delay in data readout, it is better to wait a little because the description that causes the delay is written in the SRAM code.~

 ![](https://raw.githubusercontent.com/Cra2yPierr0t/Cra2yPierr0t.github.io/master/images/MPWRAM/arbi.png?raw=true)